pollination/pollination-docs/rhino-plugin/pollination-commands/po_addskylightsbyratio.md

+---
+description: Add skylights by ratio for each outdoor roof of selected rooms.
+---

 # PO_AddSkylightsByRatio

-Use this command to add skylights by ratio for each outdoor roof of selected rooms.
+Add skylights by ratio for each outdoor roof of selected rooms.

 ## Options

 * **Ratio**

-  set a number between 0 to 1 for the skylight ratio. (default:0.4)
+  Set a number between 0 to 1 for the skylight ratio.
+Default: 0.4 (40%).

 * **Dimension_X**